 Leather Sewing Machine Essentials

 One of the complications of sewing leather is that you create a permanent hole once the needle punches through it — so making a mistake is a costly affair both in wasted money and time since you will have to start your project over.
 Because every stitch counts, it's vital for a leather sewing machine to have stitch-by-stitch slow speed control.
-A programmable servo motor is key for this purpose, and both our Stitch Master and Fabricator are equipped with the Sailrite® exclusive Workhorse® Servo Motor.
+A programmable servo motor is key for this purpose, and both our Leatherwork and Fabricator are equipped with the Sailrite® exclusive Workhorse® Servo Motor.
 With this 3/4 horsepower motor, you can set your top sewing speed while maintaining variable speed control.
 The motor provides high torque even from a complete stop so you can punch through thick leather assemblies without losing power.

 Having a sewing machine that can feed and stitch leather consistently is crucial, especially if you are starting a small business or plan on making money from your leatherwork.
 Selecting a machine that was built for sewing leather will result in professional-looking, high-quality products with fewer miss-stitches.
 An investment in a well-made sewing machine will save you time and money in non-discarded leather, broken parts and repair bills — and will probably save your sanity too!

 When sewing leather, it’s important that your machine provides a consistent stitch length from stitch to stitch, and you need a machine with a high foot lift to accommodate the thickness of some leathers.
 Though sometimes thick and tough, leather's surface is delicate.
 You need a sewing machine with specialty presser feet and a feed dog that won't leave marks on the material.
 The Leatherwork comes with knurled presser feet and feed dog that are specially designed not to damage leather.
 An optional Leather Foot Set is available for both the Fabricator and Leatherwork so you can sew leather without marring or scuffing the material.